310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

               I feel like the temperature here slipped all the way down to the bottom… The only thing that could melt this frozen heart right now is a "Happy birthday" from you, Anz—

-              Hrm?!
+              Hm?!
 What's wrong, Anzu?
 Your expression is hard to understand… It feels like things just got a lot colder now, you know?!
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">